Pot producer Green Thumb partners with Gwyneth Paltrow-backed beverages brand

 By Arunima Kumar

-March 3 (Reuters) - Pot producer Green Thumb Industries Inc GTII.CD said it would make and distribute Gwyneth Paltrow-backed CBD-infused sparkling water "Cann" across the U.S, banking on the brand's early success in California and rising demand for cannabis drinks.
+March 3 (Reuters) - Green Thumb Industries Inc GTII.CD said it would make and distribute Gwyneth Paltrow-backed THC- and CBD-infused sparkling water Cann in the United States, banking on the brand's early success in California and rising demand for cannabis drinks.

 Green Thumb, among the largest U.S. cannabis companies by market value, said on Wednesday it would begin distributing Cann in Illinois this spring and later expand to additional markets, including New Jersey, which recently legalized recreational marijuana.